 - are admitted to or discharged from hospital

 - have any other change that may affect your benefit entitlement or rate.

 Part-time work obligations

-If your youngest child (including any child you get Orphan’s or Unsupported Child’s Benefit for) is aged between three and 13 years of age, you have the following part-time work obligations:
+If your youngest child is aged 3 to 13 (including any child you get Orphan’s or Unsupported Child’s Benefit for), you have the following part-time work obligations: